Skip to main content

 • Severe abdominal pain, foul-smelling discharge, or signs of infection at a c-section or perineal incision

-• Severe persistent headache, especially if not improved by acetaminophen
+• Severe persistent headache, particularly if not improved by acetaminophen

 • Thoughts of harming yourself or your baby, severe persistent anxiety, intrusive thoughts you cannot dismiss, or feeling disconnected from the baby in a way that is not improving

-• Anything that feels off in a way you cannot explain - your instincts are usually right
+• Anything that worries you in a way you cannot explain - your instincts are usually right

 For anything life-threatening (chest pain, stroke-like symptoms, severe shortness of breath, suspected meningitis, signs of severe preeclampsia, or active thoughts of self-harm), go to the emergency department or call 911.
 For active mental health crisis, the 988 Suicide & Crisis Lifeline is the right immediate resource.